Goose Continues to Honk and Shake Head

 This resource is currently being reviewed by a member of our staff.
 As such, only the conditions that have already been reviewed and updated are available below, and we'll be adding additional health issues as they are reviewed.
 Stay tuned- we'll let you know via social media and our newsletter when updates are complete.
 If you're not already signed up for our newsletter, you can sign up below!
 If you are looking for information about a specific health issue that is not listed below and are wondering when that information might be available, feel free to reach out.

-Unfortunately for the humans looking out for them, geese tend to hide signs of illness and injury until they are no longer able to do so.
+Unfortunately for the humans looking out for them, geese Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. tend to hide signs of illness and injury until they are no longer able to do so.
 In order to catch and respond to health issues as early as possible, you'll need to spend a lot of time observing and getting to know your residents so you are better able to catch less obvious signs of concern.
 By conducting regular full body health examinations, you'll be able to know what healthy looks and feels (and smells!) like and when you should be concerned.
-Check out our guide to goose health examinations to familiarize yourself with the signs that something may be amiss with a goose resident.
-For more information on health challenges that commonly affect goslings , check out our resource here.
+Check out our guide to goose health examinations to familiarize yourself with the signs that something may be amiss with a goose Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource. resident.
+For more information on health challenges that commonly affect goslings Young geese , check out our resource here.

 Animal Healthcare Disclaimer